Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Introduction

 We introduce Singular Value Ensemble (SV-Ensemble, SVE), a parameter-efficient implicit ensemble method that implements this insight.
 SVE decomposes pre-trained weight matrices via Singular Value Decomposition, freezes the singular vectors (the shared knowledge basis), and trains only per-member singular values.
 Diversity among ensemble members emerges naturally from two sources: (i) stochastic initialization of singular values with small perturbations, and (ii) mini-batch sampling during joint training, which causes members to converge to distinct combinations of the same underlying subspaces.

 This design yields extreme parameter efficiency.
-Where low-rank adaptation methods add matrices of dimension $d \times r$ for each ensemble member~\citep{muhlematter2024loraensemble}, SVE adds only a vector of $\min(m,n)$ singular values per target matrix, a reduction from $\mathcal{O}(dr)$ to $\mathcal{O}(\min(d,k))$ parameters per layer.
+For a target weight matrix \(W \in \mathbb{R}^{m \times n}\), low-rank adaptation methods add matrices with rank \(r\) for each ensemble member~\citep{muhlematter2024loraensemble}, requiring \(\mathcal{O}((m+n)r)\) parameters per layer.
+In contrast, SVE adds only a vector of \(\min(m,n)\) singular values per target matrix and per ensemble member.
 This makes SVE significantly more efficient than prior implicit ensemble methods, e.g., LoRA-Ensemble~\citep{muhlematter2024loraensemble}, and orders of magnitude more efficient than explicit deep ensembles.
 SVE thus brings principled uncertainty quantification to the same resource-constrained settings where parameter-efficient fine-tuning has already democratized large, foundational models.
 Our contributions: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item We introduce Singular Value Ensemble (SVE), a parameter-efficient implicit ensemble method that creates diverse ensemble members by learning per-member singular values while sharing pre-trained singular vectors, the knowledge basis of a foundation model. \item We establish SVE as a new strong baseline for uncertainty quantification in foundation models, achieving state-of-the-art calibration while maintaining strong accuracy. \item We provide extensive validation across vision (Flowers102, CIFAR-100, DTD, Oxford Pets, OOD detection, CIFAR-100-C corruptions) and NLP (ARC-Easy, SST-2) benchmarks using DINOv1/v2, BERT, and LLaMA-2-7B backbones; thus demonstrating that SVE generalizes across model sizes ranging from 22M to 7B parameters. \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} The authors declare no financial conflicts of interest related to this work.